-The previous simple expression for the limit of $q(t)$ in the finite-variance case (together with $q(t) \rightarrow 0$ for $R_0\le 1$) corresponds to the usual form of the transcritical bifurcation \cite{Corral_Alseda_Sardanyes} for $q(t)$ (and also for $\eta(t)$).
-Nevertheless, note that the power-law case with $2<\gamma<3$ also corresponds to a transcritical bifurcation, despite the fact the behavior in the supercritical phase is not linear.
+The previous simple expression for the limit of $q(t)$ in the finite-variance case (together with $q(t) \rightarrow 0$ for $R_0\le 1$) corresponds to the usual transcritical bifurcation \cite{Corral_Alseda_Sardanyes}.
+Nevertheless, the power-law case with $2<\gamma<3$ also corresponds to a transcritical bifurcation, despite the fact the behavior in the supercritical phase is not linear.
 Comparing, {for the same values of $R_0$}, the supercritical phases for finite and infinite variances, one can see that, sufficiently close to the critical point, the linear term is above the nonlinear one, and therefore the probability $q(t)$ that an outbreak does not get extinct is smaller if there is {power-law superspreading} (in fact, this probability is zero at first order in $R_0-1$, in comparison with the finite-variance case).
-In other words, power-law superspreading makes extinction of the outbreaks easier.
+Thus, power-law superspreading makes extinction of the outbreaks easier.

-{We can quantify the differences in the outbreak lifetimes $t$.} As mentioned, this is a random variable with survivor function $q(t)$.
-Although we have only calculated the tail of $q(t)$ (long times), this is enough to say something about the expected lifetime $\langle t \rangle$ of an outbreak.
-From Eqs. (\ref{limitingscalingfunc}) and (\ref{asymptotics}) (replacing $\zeta(\gamma,b)$ by $c^{-1}$ in the general case), it is clear that {in the infinite-variance case} $\langle t \rangle$ is finite for $R_0< 1$ (because $q(t)$ decays exponentially) and infinite for $R_0>1$ (because $q(t)$ does not tend to zero, and therefore it has a non-zero mass at infinity). {This is valid also for finite-variance offspring distributions.}
+{We can quantify the differences in the outbreak lifetimes $t$.} This is a random variable with survivor function $q(t)$.
+Although we have only calculated the tail of $q(t)$, this is enough to characterize the expected lifetime $\langle t \rangle$ of an outbreak.
+From Eqs. (\ref{limitingscalingfunc}) and (\ref{asymptotics}), it is clear that {in the infinite-variance case} $\langle t \rangle$ is finite for $R_0< 1$ (because $q(t)$ decays exponentially) and infinite for $R_0>1$ (because $q(t)$ does not tend to zero, and therefore it has a non-zero mass at infinity). {This is valid also for finite-variance offspring distributions.}